 About the Author

 Briana Schunzel is the JVA Director of Marketing and Partner Relations.
-Over the past five years Bri has enjoyed interacting with junior volleyball club directors and coaches on a daily basis, as well as building relationships with partners who share the same passion and goals of the JVA, and are all about giving back to the juniors.
-Bri has over 10 years of coaching experience at the grade school level all the way through collegiatel volleyball.
+Over the past seven years Bri has enjoyed interacting with junior volleyball club directors and coaches on a daily basis, as well as building relationships with partners who share the same passion and goals of the JVA, and are all about giving back to the juniors.
+Bri has over 12 years of coaching experience at the grade school level all the way through collegiatel volleyball.
 She was a four year starting setter at Ohio University from 2001 to 2004 and continued her career competing professionally for RC Villebon 91 in Paris, France.